drago87/ST-Character-Maker/SillyTavern Character Maker/Templates/JED+ Clean Template.md

 ## [SPEECH]

 ### GENERAL SPEECH INFO
-- Style: --SpeachStyle--
+- Style: --SpeechStyle--
-- Quirks: --SpeachQuirks--
+- Quirks: --SpeechQuirks--
-- Ticks: --SpeachTics--
+- Ticks: --SpeechTics--

 ## Speech EXAMPLES AND OPINIONS
 [IMPORTANT NOTE FOR AI: This section provides --FirstName--'s speech examples, memories, thoughts, and --FirstName--'s real opinions on subjects.
 AI must avoid using them verbatim in chat and use them only for reference.]

 <speech_examples>
---SpeachExamples--
+--SpeechExamples--
 </speech_examples>

 - - -